datatom-infinity/infinity-csi/README.md

-# Datatom infinity block CSI Plugin
+# Datatom infinity CSI Plugin

-The infinity block CSI plugin can enable your Container Orchestrator use datatom infinity storage.
+The infinity block and fs CSI plugin can enable your Container Orchestrator use datatom infinity storage.

 ## Overview